 After 19 years of parenting, we have more questions and tougher decisions then we did when we started!
 We remember the sleepless baby years, the drive-you-crazy toddler years, and the challenging elementary school years.
 Right now we’re in the roller coaster adolescent phase.
 Each stage brings joy, challenge, and questions.

 I don’t know what parenting stage you’re in, but I’m sure you also want to be the best parent possible.
+You want to have family devotional times together, but it’s a struggle.
 You probably have as many questions as I do about whether or not you’re doing the right things or making the right decisions.

 What I do know is this: